iotaledger/goshimmer/docs/implementation_design/object_storage.md

 `ObjectFromBytes` unmarshals the object sequence of bytes with help of `marshalutil` library.

-The key logic needs to be implemented in `ObjectFromMarshalUtil` that takes the marshalled object and returns object with appropriate object type.
+The key logic needs to be implemented in `ObjectFromMarshalUtil` that takes the marshaled object and returns an object with an appropriate object type.